P=logo

 Update · October 19, 2018

 It took the SSA over four months to complete an extremely routine piece of business.
-Meanwhile, they sent me reminders that I should do give them information they already had.
+Meanwhile, they sent me reminders that I should give them information they already had.
 I received incorrect information about the process four times.
 The people I spoke with were generally helpful and aware of the system's problems.
 The management is amazingly poor, however.
 It delivered, for me, extremely bad service at much more expense to the SSA than vaguely necessary or appropriate.

 It is a good thing that I did not have urgent or critical needs.
 Others may not be in such fortunate circumstances.